MicroOS-Project/microOS/README.md

 Fix settings menu bug after you go into the OS info menu and exit then exit again.

-If someone would like to create a circut diagram for this, please do!
+If someone would like to create a circuit diagram for this, please do!
 If you do, just submit a pull request with it!